-Although listed under Services, this is in fact a Zettelkasten Overview supporting my newsletter for the next few months, during which it will focus on Disinformation in the US2020 elections.
-As explained in Don’t just Build a Second Brain: share (part of) it:
+Although listed under Services, this is a Zettelkasten Overview supporting my newsletter (Sept 2020-present), during its focus on Disinformation in the US2020 elections, as explained fully in Don’t just Build a Second Brain: share (part of) it.

 Key MyHub.ai tags: #US2020 and #Disinformation (Latest 9 Best, below)